'My dad was the happiest person' | Family of Virginia Beach business owner honors his legacy in Hampton Roads

 "The thing my dad taught us most about family is that it is number one...His children were always number one," said Cohen.

-David Cohen is survived by his wife, Brooke, and his children Gal, Edan, and Noa Cohen.
-He is also survived by his two grandchildren, Bella and Beck Cohen.
+David Cohen is survived by his partner Kerri, his children Gal, Edan and Noa Cohen, his daughter-in-law Brooke, and his two grandchildren, Bella and Beck Cohen.

 Cohen passed away on February 25.
 His store in Virginia Beach Town Center closes Wednesday, March 31, but his Williamsburg location will remain open to keep business going.